 Infection occurs during this process and causes inflammation that can get into your bloodstream and head to your heart.
 Studies have shown a direct link between gum and heart disease.
 Maintaining your dental cleanings and proper home care will prevent any diseases.
 Healthy gums, healthy heart!

-This picture by Mark Moore is a good illustration of gingivitis and the start of periodontal disease.
+This picture above is a good illustration of gingivitis and the start of periodontal disease.
 If you have any of these symptoms, you should speak with your dentist.

 4. What can I do about bad breath?

 It is possible that bad breath is a sign of a more serious health problem.
 One being gum disease or poor home hygiene.
-Old food hangs out between your teeth and bacteria can grow inside your mouth cause it bad odors.
-Smoking and a poor diet also contributes to bad breath.
+When old food hangs out between your teeth, bacteria can grow inside your mouth cause bad odors.
+Smoking and a poor diet also contribute to bad breath.

 Using an antibacterial mouthwash helps temporarily.
 Brushing 2x a day and flossing along with visiting your dentist every six months for a routine cleaning and checkup will do the trick.
 Tongue scrapers are good to use and will scrape off any bacteria and odor off your tongue.